jellyfin/jellyfin.org/docs/general/server/metadata/identifiers.md

 ### The TV Database (TVDB)

-The identifier is found on the main page of the movie/show.
+The identifier is found on the main page of the title.
 For example:

 ![How to find The TVDB media identifier](/images/docs/tvdb-media-identifier-example.png)